 - ETFs arose as part of the transition from active investing to passive investing.

 - After the 2008-2009 financial crisis, ETFs became popular as more people saw the folly of active investing.
+There are now different types of ETFs with different appeals to different investors.

 - ETFs are low-cost, tax-efficient, democratic, innovative, flexible, liquid, and transparent.
 They also increase diversification.
+New ETFs that focus on specific investors may have lost some of these advantages.

 - ETFs have been responsible for the growth of robo advisors.
 We also see more ESG and fixed-income ETFs.
 These trends will continue.